standleypg/Modular-Clean-Architecture-with-Service-Layer-Pattern-and-OData-Endpoints/README.md

 - Migrated from CQRS pattern to Service Layer pattern
 - Removed MediatR and ErrorOr dependencies
 - Restructured to Facade-based architecture with clear separation of contracts and implementations
-- Migrated database primary keys from Guid to ulong for improved performance
+- Migrated database primary keys from Guid to long for improved performance
 - Removed Categories and Sellers tables, simplified schema
 - Split projects into ServiceFacade/Service and DataFacade/Data layers